FairPlay

-FairPlay is a family of digital rights management (DRM) technologies developed by Apple Inc. for protecting videos, books and apps and historically for music.
+FairPlay is a family of digital rights management (DRM) technologies developed by Apple Inc. for protecting videos, books, apps and music.

 Music

 The initial version of FairPlay was created to protect music on the iTunes Store, and is the only version of FairPlay that is no longer actively used.

 Technical details

 FairPlay is built into the MP4 multimedia file format as an encrypted AAC audio layer.
 FairPlay-protected files are regular MP4 container files with an encrypted AAC audio layer.
 The layer is encrypted using the AES algorithm.
 The master key required to decrypt the audio layer is also stored in encrypted form in the MP4 container file.
 The key required to decrypt the master key is called the "user key".
 When a user registers a new computer with iTunes, the device requests authorization from Apple's servers, thereby gaining a user key.
 Upon attempting to play a file, the master key stored within the file is then matched to the user key, and if successful, allows playing.
 FairPlay allows music to be synchronized to an unlimited number of iPods and tracks to be burned to an unlimited number of CDs, though a given playlist can only be burned 7 times without being modified (a limitation which can be circumvented by changing a song's placement).
 Playback is limited to five computers which were authorized through iTunes; a computer can be deauthorized and another authorized in its place.
 Before April 2004, the limits were ten playlist burns, and three computers; Apple reduced the playlist limit to seven due to demands from record labels.